Heavy Majorana neutrino pair production from $Z^\prime$ at hadron and lepton colliders: Conclusions

 \section{Conclusions}

 We have considered two general U$(1)$ extensions of the SM where neutrino mass can be generated by the seesaw mechanism.
 To cancel the gauge and mixed gauge-gravity anomalies, these models include three generations of the Majorana type heavy neutrinos which could be produced at the high energy colliders.
 Studying the existing constraints on the U$(1)_X$ gauge coupling as a function of the $M_{Z^\prime}$ for different $M_N$, we produce the RHNs in pair from $Z^\prime$ in hadron colliders at different center of mass energies.
 We study the SSDL and trilepton modes manifesting the Majorana nature of the RHNs considering the leading decay mode of the RHNs.
 Considering sufficiently heavy RHNs we find that the $W$ boson from the RHN decay can be sufficiently boosted.
 Selecting the signal and backgrounds and passing through advanced cuts we find that these signals can be obtained with reasonable significance for different benchmark scenarios of $M_N$ and $M_{Z^\prime}$ at hadron colliders.
 Hence scaning over a range of $M_{Z^\prime}$ and $M_N$ we estimate $2-\sigma$ exclusion contours at hadron colliders with different luminosities for the SSDL signal.
 Finally we conclude that the SSDL signal with two fat-jets can be probed at hadron colliders with different luminosities in the near future.
 Majorana heavy neutrinos can be produced in pair at the electron positron colliders where heavy $Z^\prime$ can be probed from the SSDL and trilepton signature.
 To do this we estimate the limits on the scale of the vacuum expectation value of the U$(1)$ breaking from LHC and LEP.
 Using those limits we simulate the SSDL and trilepton events.
 Applying the kinematic cuts on the signal and SM backgrounds on the combined electron and muon events with jets, we estimate a 2$-\sigma$ contours on the $M_N-M_{Z^\prime}$ plane at 250 GeV, 500 GeV and 1 TeV respectively depending on the choice of the U$(1)$ charges of the particles.
 In addition to the $Z^\prime$ induced Majorana type heavy neutrino pair production we consider the production of a BSM scalar under the general U$(1)_X$ scenario considering the current bounds on the scalar mixing angle form LHC and LEP at different center of mass energies and polarizations.
 This BSM scalar can decay into a pair of Majorana type heavy neutrinos through the Yukawa interaction which can further decay into SSDL modes in association with jets and missing energy.
 Studying the signals and corresponding SM backgrounds we find that such process can also be probed at the electron positron colliders with sizable significance in the near future.
+Furthermore studying the neutrino mass generation mechanism in the context of an inverse seesaw mechanism we can probe the pseudo-Dirac heavy neutrinos.
+The lepton number violating and conserving modes are different in the Majorana and pseudo-Dirac cases in colliders which will be studied in detail in our upcoming work (in progress) introducing heavy neutrino pair production mechanism from $Z^\prime$ to distinguish between Majorana and Dirac nature.
+Currently it is beyond the scope of this article.